fuse-box/fuse-box/README.md

 # Loader API

+## How the loader works?

+Well, it's pure magic - nodejs wrapper for browser.
+FuseBox wrapper provides 100% compatible nodejs ecosystem,  having `virtual files` and `virtual packages`.
+Everything is regisered and shared by the API.
+It means, that you can have two script tags that will fuse and merge each other.

+Plugins inject dependant packages/javascript code, that becomes a part of FuseBox loader.
+In principal, a plugin might work at build time and runtime, which unfolds some crazy optimisation possibilities.

 FuseBox bundle works in both environments.
-Essentially, it does not matter where you run.
+Essentially, it does not matter where you run it.
 FuseBox will persist itself in browser window, or nodejs globals.

-Every bundle contains a 3.7k footer with FuseBox API, It is less than 3KB minified (1,4KB gzipped).
+Every bundle contains a 3.7k footer with FuseBox API (1,6KB gzipped).

 ## Import